ErikEvenson/webcore/example/README.md

   gulp heroku-deploy --app appName
 ```

-To ease deployment, add the app name as an instance to `config/build.js` and deploy with:
+To ease deployment of an already provisioned and re-build app, add the app name as an instance to `config/build.js` and deploy with:

 ```bash
   gulp heroku-deploy --instance staging